 In turn, this means that every financial action needs to keep agents separate.

-For example, an order from one agent must be paid with a payment assigned the same agent.
+For example, an order from one agent must be paid with a payment assigned to the same agent.

 You cannot pay orders of different agents in a single payment.

 Credits follow the same rules as payments, with a single difference.
 For practical advantages, we have developed a system that automatically transfers credits between the accounting ledgers whenever necessary in order to make the payment process easier.